camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 * *GraalVM JavaScript*.
 Configured to allow host acces and host class lookup by setting `polyglot.js.allowHostAccess` and `polyglot.js.allowHostClassLookup` to `true`.

-You can configure the Script Engines by any of the following:
+You can configure the script engines by any of the following:

 * Set script engine-specific configuration flags in process engine configuration.
 * Provide script engine-specific system properties.